emenriquez/lab6-linkedLists/README.md

-# Lab 5 - Simple Browser History (pointers)
+# Lab 6 - Linked List Stack
-1. Complete the exercises in Lab5.cpp (function definitions - no main() function should be written).
+1. Complete the exercises in Lab6.cpp (class/function definitions - no main() function should be written).

 ### Run command